jose-ng/api-node-basic/Tutorial/Module-2/4_DATA_BASE_SCHEMAS.md

 By organizing our code into models and services, we follow a clean architecture pattern that separates the data structure definitions from the business logic, making our API more maintainable and scalable.

+## API request client collection

+You can find it in `Tutorial/Collections/thunder-collection_dictionary_db.json`

 ## References

 - https://mongoosejs.com/docs/queries.html